 Communication is the foundation of every relationship.
-A good communication can even save lives, while a bad one can lead to damaging consequences to the human society.
+Good communication can even save lives, while a bad one can lead to damaging consequences to human society.
 Therefore, if we call it as important as the oxygen we breathe, it wouldn’t be an exaggeration.

-And when it comes to business, the communication is the pillar.
-The exchange of information in the business world is measured by seconds, accuracy and quality.
+And when it comes to business, communication is the pillar.
+The exchange of information in the business world is measured by seconds, accuracy, and quality.
 If these things are excluded, it can cause problems and even loss of profit.

 This can be achieved in several ways, and here are some communication habits of successful remote teams.